Detailed Overview of the Ordination Process

 If one is “recruited” for discernment for Holy Orders, an initial meeting between the person/body recognizing the gifts and the nominee should take place to discuss why they see such a call and to determine whether the individual would like to pursue exploration of the call.

-A nominee may be moved by the Holy Spirit to begin focused discernment towards ordination or in other cases someone (clergy, Bishop, lay leader, community member, friend, family member, etc.) may recognize gifts in an individual that would lead them to suggest discernment for ordained ministry.
-In either case, the nominee is encouraged to have discussions within her/his local faith community about how God may be calling them to serve God’s mission.
+A nominee may be moved by the Holy Spirit to begin focused discernment towards ordination or in other cases someone (clergy, lay leader, community member, friend, family member, etc.) may recognize gifts in an individual that would lead them to suggest discernment for ordained ministry.
+In either case, the nominee is encouraged to have discussions within their local faith community about how God may be calling them to serve God’s mission.

 If the nominee feels they would like to pursue focused discernment for ordination they will begin informal discussions with a member of the clergy in their local faith community (Rector, Priest-In-Charge, Campus Minister, etc.) regarding their call.